Am collecting a list of common scams you want to avoid.

 “My Car Broke Down”

 A related form occurs at road side rest areas – “My car broke down” or “I’m almost out of gas and have no money” – could you spare $20?
-All have personally run into these scams many times.
+I have personally run into these scams many times.
 In one example, a guy walked up holding a broken fan belt and said his car broke down right there, conveniently at the rest stop and he needed money to buy a new fan belt.
-(The closest auto parts store was 20 miles away so that made little sense.)
+(The closest auto parts store was 20 miles away so that made little sense – how would he get there?)

 Your Credit Card Has Been Compromised Scam